 - A few jumper wires (male-to-male if using a T-cobbler, otherwise male-to-female)

-If you don’t have the above, you can buy fairly inexpensive kits on Amazon.
-Personally, after I bought the Pi by itself, I purchased a kit by CanaKit on Amazon for $20, and haven’t had any problems with it.
+If you don’t have the above, you can buy kits on Amazon.
+Personally, after I bought the Pi by itself, I purchased a kit by CanaKit on Amazon, and haven’t had any problems with it.
 I don't see much from CanaKit now, but there's others, or the CamJam EduKit (note that none of these comes with a Pi).

 There’s a few concepts to cover before getting to the circuit and Python code.